-The Company has a compensation committee currently consisting of Michael D. Sweatman, Charles E. Roy, and Suraj Ahuja.
+The Company has a compensation committee currently consisting of Cory Kent, Charles Roy, and Suraj Ahuja.
 The compensation committee determines compensation for the directors and the Chief Executive Officer.
-A new compensation committee will be determined after the Meeting.

 Other Board Committees

 The Board has no other committees other than the audit committee and the compensation committee.